KonstantinKlepikov/BoardGameBuilder/README.md

 # BoardGameBuilder

-Object oriented framework for build boardgame logic
+Object oriented framework for build boardgame logic on python